AIToolsLab/writing-tools/README.md

 3. Run `az login` to authenticate with Azure.
 (You may need to install the Azure CLI first.)
 4. `uv run python get_env.py` to create the `.env` file.
 5. Run the server.
    - Simple way: `uv run python server.py`
    - More robust way: `uv run uvicorn server:app --host localhost --port 8000 --reload`
    - For production: `uv run gunicorn` (see `gunicorn_conf.py` for settings)
      - `./update` to reload the server when you make changes (sends a `HUP` signal to the server)

 Run `./test_generation` in the `backend` folder to make a test request.
 However, it runs against the prod server; change the URL to run against a local server.

+## Running the backend server locally with FastAPI Azure Functions

+- `cd backend`
+- `uv run func host start`

 # Running the docker container (docker required)

 build and run the backend & frontend (add-in)

 - `docker-compose up --build`

 update the backend only

 - `docker-compose build backend`

 update the frontend only

 - `docker-compose build frontend`

 add-in: http://localhost:80
 backend: http://localhost:5000/docs